OUR TEAM

 Director, Community Connection Project

-Brandi is a US Army Veteran.
-She served as a 93P, Aviation Operations Specialist, out of Fort Bragg, NC, and Wheeler Army Airfield, Hawaii.
+Brandi is a proud United States Army Veteran and serves as the Director of the Community Connection Project for the Vets on Track Foundation.
+During her military service, she worked as a 93P Aviation Operations Specialist and was stationed at Fort Bragg, North Carolina, and Wheeler Army Airfield in Hawaii.
 She also deployed to Bosnia and Herzegovina with the 18th Airborne Corps.

 CHARLIE CRENSHAW